More Jobs, but Still Not Enough

 The move came on the heels of a vote by Brotherhood of Locomotive Engineers and Trainmen to strike on Friday over a dispute over pay and health-care benefits.
 Under existing law, the president can form such a board if a looming strike or lockout threatens interstate commerce.
 Once he does so, no strike or lockout can occur for 30 days as the board mulls its recommendations and then for 30 more days as the two parties consider those recommendations.
 Presidents and railroads actually go back quite a ways (Lincoln was a railroad lawyer), but the move by the Obama administration isn’t quite as dramatic as President Truman’s seizure of U.S. railroads to prevent a strike at the beginning of the Korean War.

 The European Central Bank, after meeting in Berlin earlier this week, said that it was planning to start buying bonds and other debt in an attempt to defuse the time-bomb that is the euro-zone’s debt crisis.
-The Bank of England got in on the act, too, saying that it’s ramping up its asset-purchase program by 275 billion pounds ($424 billion, give or take a few measly millions).
+The Bank of England got in on the act, too, by saying that it’s ramping up its asset-purchase program by 275 billion pounds ($424 billion, give or take a few measly millions).

 It all seems to be part of a reaction worldwide by central banks to forestall another recession.
 Australia’s bank is lowering its benchmark interest rates, as did Israel’s, while Russia’s is selling more foreign currency reserves, as is Turkey’s.
 The central banks of South Korea and Malaysia have both recently decided not to raise rates.
 So far one of the exceptions to these movements or non-movements on interest rates has been the People’s Bank of China, which has been consistently raising rates in recent months, presumably to forestall asset bubbles in that country.